Dynamic range compression: Music production

 Compression is often used in music production to make instruments more consistent in dynamic range, so that they "sit" more nicely in the mix with the other instruments (neither disappear during short periods of time, nor overpower the other instruments during short periods).
 Vocal performances in rock music or pop music are compressed for the same reason.

 Compression can also be used on instrument sounds to create effects not primarily focused on stabilizing the volume.
 For instance, drum and cymbal sounds tend to decay quickly, but a compressor can make the sound appear to have a more sustained tail.
 Guitar sounds are often compressed to produce a fuller, more sustained sound.

+Adjusting the attack and release time of a compressor can be used to increase contrast between the transient and sustain parts of a sounds envelope.

 Most devices capable of compressing audio dynamics can also be used to reduce the volume of one audio source when another audio source reaches a certain level; this is called side-chaining.
 In electronic dance music, side-chaining is often used on basslines, controlled by the kick drum or a similar percussive trigger, to prevent the two from conflicting, and provide a pulsating, rhythmic dynamic to the sound.